tristanmason/bibletext/README.md

 ### Installing

-Download the plugin, edit it to make it work in your environment, zip it, and upload to Wordpress.
+Download the plugin, zip the files, and upload .zip to Wordpress.

 ## Author